 Brighton has long been famous for its thriving literary culture, part of a diverse and carnivalesque creative scene that has developed over two centuries.
-It is the backdrop for texts as diverse as Dickens' Dombey and Son, Graham Greene's Brighton Rock, Julie Burchill's Sugar Rush and the novels of best-selling thriller writer Peter James – a regular visitor to the department, and in whose name an annual prize is given to the best Literature student.
-From the University of Brighton itself, student Louise Rennison has become famous for her writing for teenagers, while the world-renowned collage novel Woman's World was produced by Graham Rawle.
+The city has provided inspiration and backdrop for texts as diverse as Dickens' Dombey and Son, Graham Greene's Brighton Rock and Ann Quin's Berg, and the scholarship at the University of Brighton makes a key contribution to the development and understanding of the literary environment.